 - Upload your revised manuscript, responses to reviewers, and other files, if any.
 Remember that one and only one file must be the Article Component “Article Text”.
 Select other appropriate component descriptions for other files.

+After receiving the acceptance message from the Editor-in-Chief, you must submit the production files within a week.
+You will also receive the instructions for paying the APC unless you are covered by a waiver.
 Prepare your manuscript text, tables, and figures exactly according to these instructions.
-All corrections that the copy-editor will have to make will delay publication of your work.
+All corrections that the Copy Editor will have to make will delay publication of your work.
 Submit the manuscript and tables in a single Word file (component “Article Text”).
 Each table must be on a separate page - even small tables.

 Silva Fennica is an open access journal published by the Finnish Society of Forest Science (hereafter “Publisher”).
 All articles published in Silva Fennica (hereinafter, the “Articles”) shall be publicly available on the Internet according to the Creative Commons CC BY-SA 4.0 attribution - share alike licence.

-Silva Fennica accepts deposition of the final, edited Publisher's version of the article in other repositories, e.g. personal, institutional, or professional.
-Deposition of intermediate review versions is not permitted.
-All articles deposited in an external repository must include a full bibliographic reference to the original publication in Silva Fennica, including DOI, and a mention on the publication with CC BY-SA 4.0 licence.
-The repository must respect the licence.
+Silva Fennica accepts deposition of the final, edited Publisher's Version of Record of the article in other repositories, e.g. personal, institutional, or professional if the repository respects the CC BY-SA 4.0 licence.
+The Author has the right to deposit the Author’s Accepted Manuscript to any external repository.
+If the manuscript has been published as a preprint, the preprint must either be removed or amended with information on the publication of the final version in Silva Fennica.
+All articles deposited in an external repository must include a full bibliographic reference to the Article published in Silva Fennica, including DOI, and a mention on the publication with CC BY-SA 4.0 licence.

 The names and email addresses entered in this journal site will be used exclusively for the editorial purposes of the journals of this site (Silva Fennica, Dissertationes Forestales, Metsätieteen aikakauskirja, and Suo - Mires and Peat) and will not be made available for any other purpose or to any other party.